How are egg cells adapted to their function

 Egg cells also have specialized structures called mitochondria.
 These tiny organelles are responsible for producing energy in the form of adenosine triphosphate, or ATP.
 ATP is the energy currency of the cell and is essential for all cellular processes, including the development of the embryo.

-See also How to be a good line manager
+See also How to become a member of the conservative party

 Furthermore, egg cells are equipped with specialized enzymes that help them combat potential invaders.
 These enzymes, such as acrosin, help break down the outer protective layers of the sperm, allowing for successful fertilization.